leoreisbk/supertestpilot/README.md

 ## Recording test steps

 Test steps are automatically recorded and stored in user defaults, the first time they are executed.
-If you'd like to override the recording of a test, append "_record" to the test file name.
-Ex. `testsomething_record.testpilot`
+If a pre-recorded session fails, they will be cleared from local storage and a fresh session will run.

 ### Test device